zwinship/MBTA_Time_Series/Grouped_into_TS/README.md

-Various files to use for research paper
+Various files to use for research paper.
-Each file is a different Time Series and different grouping based on MBTA line
+Each file is from Jan.
+1 2022, to Jan.
+31 2025